Obama administration will not seek Supreme Court stay on immigration action block

 An administration official said the White House did not want to add to the confusion surrounding the status of the immigration action by seeking a Supreme Court stay at this time.

-Instead, the Obama administration will hold off a decision on whether to go to the Supreme Court until after the 5th Circuit rules on its appeal, the official said.
+Instead, the Obama administration will hold off on going to the Supreme Court until after the 5th Circuit rules on its appeal, the official said.

 The Department of Homeland Security said in a statement that some components of the executive action had been unaffected, including revised enforcement guidelines that instruct enforcement agents to prioritize criminals and newly arrived immigrants over those with clean records and ties to the United States.